istio/istio.io/_docs/concepts/network-and-auth/auth.md

 ## Workflow

 Istio Auth workflow consists of two phases, deployment and runtime.
 We discuss the first phase of the two scenarios separately since they are different.
-Once the key/cert are deployed, the runtime phase is the same for the two scenarios.
+Once the key and cert are deployed, the runtime phase is the same for the two scenarios.
 We briefly cover the workflow in this section and a more detailed version can be found [here](https://docs.google.com/document/d/1Grz9B0KS0vxqhdI-18iAfHk76cKLQnrFz-9njopRIEE/edit).

 ### Deployment phase (Kubernetes Scenario)